simo026q/DmrScraper/README.md

 IDmrService dmrService = new DmrService(new HttpClient());

-DetailsResult? details = await dmrService.GetDetailsAsync(searchString: "AA11111", SearchCriteria.RegistrationNumber, AdditionalSearchSheets.TechnicalInformation, new DmrServiceOptions() { IncludeEmptyValues = true });
+DetailsResult? details = await dmrService.GetDetailsAsync(searchString: "AA11111", SearchCriteria.RegistrationNumber, AdditionalSearchSheets.All, new DmrServiceOptions() { IncludeEmptyValues = true });

 if (details == null)
 {